PyconUK/2017.pyconuk.org/pages/schedule.md

  * Teachers Becoming Pythonistas: a content coaching model (Meg Ray)
  * The big button bashing quiz!
 Powered by Python: A fun quiz with hardware button boxes running Python (A Robinson)
  * The Great British PyCon UK Python Code Dojo: Collaborative social coding in a friendly setting for mutual learning and community building.
 (Nicholas Tollervey)
- * Why Should High School Students Teach High School Teachers: What Happens When a Student Becomes a Teacher of Python and Electronics ?
-(Marek Mansell)
  * Your Python, from your desktop to our cloud (Daniele Procida)